Glucose Tolerance Test

 What do my test results mean?

-A normal glucose level is less than 140 milligrams per deciliter (mg/dL) two hours
+tests, a normal glucose level is less than 140 milligrams per deciliter (mg/dL) 2

-after you drink the glucose-infused fluid.
-If your level is between 140 and 199 mg/dL,
+hours after you drink the glucose-infused fluid.
+If your level is between 140 and

-you might have impaired glucose tolerance or prediabetes.
-If it's 200 mg/dL or above,
+199 mg/dL, you might have impaired glucose tolerance or prediabetes.
+If it's 200 mg/dL

-you might have diabetes, and more testing may be needed.
+or above, you might have diabetes, and more testing may be needed.
+During pregnancy,

-If you have an abnormal blood glucose, your healthcare provider may recommend behavioral
+If you have an abnormal blood glucose, your healthcare provider may recommend medicines,

 How is this test done?